SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/FinDer.rst

 The Finite-Fault Rupture Detector
 ---------------------------------

-Seismic-ground motions in large earthquakes are controlled by the distance to the rupturing fault, not by the hypocentral distance as is assumed in traditional point-source algorithms.
-The Finite-Fault Rupture Detector (FinDer) algorithm (Böse et al., 2012) determines fast and robust line-source models of large earthquakes in order to enhance ground-motion predictions for earthquake early warning (EEW) and rapid response.
+The ground motion observed during large earthquakes is controlled by the distance to the rupturing fault, not by the hypocentral distance.
+Traditional point-source algorithms can only provide the hypocentral distance.
+The Finite-Fault Rupture Detector (FinDer) algorithm (Böse et al., 2012) can determine fast and robust line-source models of large earthquakes in order to enhance ground-motion predictions for earthquake early warning (EEW) and rapid response.
 The algorithm quantifies model uncertainties in terms of likelihood functions (Böse et al., 2015), and can be applied across the entire magnitude range from M2 to M9 (Böse et al., 2018).

-The FinDer algorithm is based on template matching, in which the spatial distribution of high-frequency ground-motion amplitudes (usually peak ground acceleration, PGA) in a seismic monitoring network is continuously compared with theoretical template maps.
+The FinDer algorithm is based on template matching, in which the evolving spatial distribution of high-frequency ground-motion amplitudes (usually peak ground acceleration, PGA) observed on a seismic monitoring network is continuously compared with theoretical template maps.
 These templates are pre-computed from empirical ground-motion prediction equations (GMPEs) for line-sources of different lengths and magnitudes, and can be rotated on-the-fly to constrain the strike of